 - With the mixer on low speed, very carefully pour hot syrup ino the gelatin mixture and mix until the gelatin is dissolved.
 Add the vanilla and coconut extract.

-- Gradually increase the speed to high (do this slowly so there is no splashing) and whip the mixture until very thick and stiff (it will also be white), about 8-10 minutes.
-Working quickly, pour the mixture into the prepared 8x8 inch pan.
-This will be very sticky, so you want to do it as quickly as possible.
+- Gradually increase the speed to high (do this slowly so there is no splashing) and whip the mixture until very thick and stiff and white, about 8-10 minutes.
+Working quickly, pour the mixture into the prepared 8x8-inch pan.
+This will be very sticky (and get stickier as it cools), so you want to do it as quickly as possible.
 Use a spatula to help spread the mixture evenly in the pan.
 It doesn't have to be perfect on the top, and it will also settle as it sits.

-- Let sit uncovered until firm, about 4 hours at room temperature, or 2 hours in the fridge.
+- Let sit uncovered until firm, at least 4 hours at room temperature, or 2 hours in the fridge.

-- Once firm, dust a flat surface with a generous amount of confectioner's sugar, then use a butter knife to cut around the outside of the pan and unmold the marshmallow onto the work surface.
+- Once the marshmallows are firm, sprinkle a work surface with a generous amount of the toasted coconut, then use a butter knife to cut around the outside of the pan and pull the marshmallow out of the pan and onto the work surface.
 You will likely have to use your hands to help pull it out, but it will come out in one piece.

 - Use a clean, sharp knife to cut the marshmallow into 16 pieces.
-Clean the knife between cuts, or spray with cooking spray to prevent it from sticking to the marshmallow too much.
-If there is excess cooking spray on the marshmallows, dab to remove with a paper towel.
+Spray the knife with cooking spray to prevent it from sticking to the marshmallow too much.
+If there is excess cooking spray on the marshmallows, you can dab to remove it with a paper towel.

 Notes

 - A note on gelatin: There is not an easy substitute for gelatin to make these marshmallows vegan.
-I had previously recommended agar gar, but it is not as simple as making a 1:1 substitution.
+Unfortunately agar gar is not as simple as making a 1:1 substitution.

 Jessica Vogl says